Polkadot-Blockchain-Academy/pba-book/content/substrate/intro/slides.md

 ## The Client: Database 🤔

-- The database, from the client's PoV, is a _untyped_, key-value storage.
+- The database, from the client's PoV, is an _untyped_, key-value storage.
 - The runtime knows which key/value means what.

 ---